 First Applications of Music Learning Theory

-My friend, Joy Morin, and I have been excited to get our first duo session out there.
-It’s exciting not only because it’s a session we put together and can present together, but because we’re able to share what we’ve been learning about applying Music Learning Theory in piano lessons.
+My friend Joy Morin and I have been excited to get our first duo session out there.
+It’s exciting not only because it’s a session we put together and can present together but also because we’re able to share what we’ve been learning about applying Music Learning Theory in piano lessons.

-The session, Teaching the Way We Learn: Applications of Gordon’s Music Learning Theory for Piano Teachers, saw it’s premiere with the teachers of the Wood-Ottawa Counties MTA in Bowling Green, Ohio last September.
-Piggy-backing from there we were honored to get to present it for both Kentucky (pictured above) and Indiana (pictured below) state conferences.
+The session, Teaching the Way We Learn: Applications of Gordon’s Music Learning Theory for Piano Teachers, saw its premiere with the teachers of the Wood-Ottawa Counties MTA in Bowling Green, Ohio, last September.
+Piggybacking from there, we were honored to present it for the Kentucky (pictured above) and Indiana (pictured below) state conferences.

 The moral of the story?
-We all get rejected – just keep on tweaking and improving and don’t give up.
-Also, don’t be afraid to ask a fellow colleague to help you polish your proposal.
+We all get rejected – just keep tweaking and improving, and don’t give up.
+Also, don’t be afraid to ask a colleague to help you polish your proposal.
 Been there – done that!

 Evernote Lightning Sessions

-At both the Kentucky and Indiana conferences, as well as the Ohio state conference, I was fortunate to get to present a lightning session Evernote for the Independent Music Teacher.
-(Both 5-7 minute and 15-20 minute versions of this session are available if you happen to be interested).
+At the Kentucky, Indiana, and Ohio state conferences, I was fortunate to present a lightning session on Evernote for the Independent Music Teacher.
+(Both 5-7 minute and 15-20 minute versions of this session are available if you happen to be interested.)

-My friend told me she was puzzled going into it how in the world I would be able to cover all Evernote can do in 5-minutes.
+My friend told me she was puzzled going into it how I would be able to cover all Evernote can do in 5-minutes.
 Needless to say, she was pleasantly surprised at how clear and concise it turned out!

 Piano Pedagogy Class Guest Speaker

-The last few years I’ve been speaking once or twice to the pedagogy classes at my alma mater, Ball State University.
-This past year our topics were studio management and how I use technology in my piano studio.
+For the last few years, I’ve spoken once or twice to the pedagogy classes at my alma mater, Ball State University.
+This past year, our topics were studio management and how I use technology in my piano studio.

-I even presented to an undergraduate piano pedagogy class at Taylor University with my session, Connect and Engage: Online Professional Development Resources for the Independent Music Teacher.
-Taking an in-depth look at the plethora of rich resources available at our fingertips as IMT’s, this session is especially wonderful for new teachers but really for anyone interested in learning!
+I even presented my session, Connect and Engage: Online Professional Development Resources for the Independent Music Teacher, to an undergraduate piano pedagogy class at Taylor University.
+This session takes an in-depth look at the plethora of rich resources available at our fingertips as IMTs.
+It is especially wonderful for new teachers but really for anyone interested in learning!

 Digital Management Strategies

-The latter session made me realize that more than anything, teachers seem to be overwhelmed with how to manage the overabundance of tools, resources, and idea at our fingertips.
-This realization developed into a completely new session that I couldn’t have been happier with.
+The latter session made me realize that more than anything, teachers seem to be overwhelmed with how to manage the overabundance of tools, resources, and ideas at our fingertips.
+This realization developed into a new session I couldn’t have been happier with.

-The teachers of Louisville MTA in Kentucky invited me to give the Taming the Jungle session in February 2018 to their group.
-(P.S.
-I’m looking forward to presenting this session for all my Kentucky friends again for the 2018 conference in Louisville in September!)
+The teachers of Louisville MTA in Kentucky invited me to give the Taming the Jungle session to their group in February 2018.
+(I’m also looking forward to presenting this session to all my Kentucky friends again for the 2018 conference in Louisville in September!)

-This session also made an appearance (pictured above) at the 2018 MTNA National Conference in Orlando, Florida.
-Like the Gordon session, it was also rejected once (maybe even twice?) before getting accepted!
+This session also appeared (pictured above) at the 2018 MTNA National Conference in Orlando, Florida.
+Like the Gordon session, it was rejected once (maybe even twice?) before being accepted!

-If you’re interested in any of these sessions appearing at your local meetings or state conference, feel free to email me directly.
+If you’re interested in any of these sessions appearing at your local meetings or state conference, please email me directly.
 Details on sessions and past engagements can be found on my speaking page.

 Your June letter is the first big item I just finished reading.
 It’s hard for me to take the time to do so.
 You have a list of categories and which one would have information with how to organize my abundance of emails.
 All I remember from the conference is that I should have only 20 in the inbox.
 Janice Wilkans